Throughput and cost of a new flexible manufacturing system

 How to implement lean manufacturing?
 Can we reduce in-process inventory and maintain a smooth flow?
 How to minimize non-value-added work?
 The calculations using Little's Law in Stage 2 assumed a fully flexible system where any part can go to any machine (one reason we call it an ideal manufacturing cost).
 A fully flexible system is highly prone to traffic jams, has a difficult prove-out process, and provides challenges for quality control.
 On the other hand, the system needs some flexibility to be robust to changing daily order mixes and resilient to traffic jams.
 One of the main challenges is that too much flexibility leads to traffic jams and problems but too little flexibility also leads to traffic jams and loss of throughput.

 In our experience on a range of systems, the sweet spot is when about 20% to 25% of the work is flexible.
 This provides enough flexibility to maintain lean manufacturing, reduces in-process inventory, and keeps the machines busy.
 The part prove-out process is manageable and an inspection strategy can make sure that all possible combinations of flexibility are periodically examined.
 This is a main strength of our SeedTactic: Planning and SeedTactic: Designer tools: you specify a candidate flexibility plan and the tool uses simulation to present detailed projections of the operation of the system under this flexibility plan.
 The underlying calculations have been tried and tested on systems large and small for over 30 years, and have been refined to very accurately predict the operation of a candidate flexibility plan.
-The how-to explains in detail the steps to build a flexibility plan.

 Stage 4: Cost Analysis